This post may contain affiliate links. If you make a purchase through one of these links, I may receive a small commission at no extra cost to you.

 Clothes for camping

 Try and select clothes with lightweight and quick-drying material.
 Cotton and jeans are a big no. Instead, I suggest merino wool or polyester.
+I love my Isobaa merino wool baselayers.
 Wild camping in the UK can be challenging because of the unpredictable weather and rain.
 But with the right gear, it shouldn’t be an issue.
 I take waterproof kit with me on all my adventures, so that if the heaven opens, I can stay dry.
 Add these items to your checklist:

 Gore-Tex waterproof jacket